 - Surgery to remove the heel spur is an option of last resort, but only if all other treatments have been ineffective.

-If you are experiencing heel pain, schedule an appointment with Dr. Caputo or Dr. DeLorenzo (your trusted Board Certified Foot and Ankle specialists) today.
+If you are experiencing heel pain, schedule an appointment with Dr. Caputo or Dr. DeLorenzo (your Top Docs and trusted Board Certified Foot and Ankle specialists) today.
 Don't wait.
 The sooner you get treatment, the sooner you can walk without pain.
 732-739-3230